Positive Strategies for Parents of 6-12 year-olds

 Time: 9:45 AM- 11:45 AM.
 Available over Skype, FaceTime and phone (note you would pay any long-distance charges). (for Skype/Facetime & phone add $5.00 S&H for books).

 Cost: $70.00 (Family Membership in Excalibur); $80.00 all others (includes all class materials: 2 books and numerous emailed articles for each session you attend).
-Certificate of Completion for at least 80% attendance.
+Certificate of Completion for at attending at least four (4) full sessions.
 Call 902-461-1761 for more information.

 You can also mail your application and cheque to Excalibur ADHD Associaiton, 32 Dundas Street, Dartmouth, NS.
 B2Y 2T9.

 If you want to use the phone, please, send in a signed confidentiality agreement with your payment to Excalibur ADHD Association, 32 Dundas Street, Dartmouth, NS B2Y 2T9.
 You may use this method for Skype as well.
 Please, note you cannot receive the articles without an email-address.

 Who is it for: parents, teachers, daycare workers, police officers, nurses, anyone interested in working with children.

 Positive Strategies is a course teaching people how to coach a child 6-12 years old with ADHD toward success.

 This is a ten (10) session course taught over five (5) weeks.
 A certificate will be issued for attendance of 80% or more.